 Preparing for Closing

 Closing Costs: About three days before closing, you’ll receive your Closing Disclosure, which will list your closing costs.
-Typically these equal about 3% of your loan amount and can be paid through a wire transaction or cashier’s check.
+Typically these equal 2-4% of your loan amount and can be paid through a wire transaction or cashier’s check.

 To estimate your closing costs earlier, use our Closing Costs Calculator.